ht-sdks/consent-manager/README.md

 **Type**: `function(object|boolean)`

-Saves the preferences currently in state to a cookie called `ht-cm-preferences`, triggers an `identify` event with `destinationTrackingPreferences` and `categoryTrackingPreferences` traits, triggers a `track` event called `Consent Updated`, and then reloads the Browser SDK using the new preferences.
+Saves the preferences currently in state to a cookie called `ht-cm-preferences`, triggers a `track` event named `Consent Updated`, and then reloads the Browser SDK using the new preferences.
 It can also be passed preferences like [setPreferences][] to do a final update before saving.

 ##### onError